scullxbones/akka-persistence-mongo/docs/akka25.md

 Of course, this process would be very long, but thanks to *aggregation*, we actually "gather" records by future suffixed collection, then by *persistence Id*, append (i.e. *INSERT*) them **in one step** (meaning all records of each *persistence Id*) to that new suffixed collection, and remove (i.e. *DELETE*) them **in one step**, from unique original collection.

 Additionally, we offer the possibility to try these *INSERT* and *DELETE* operations multiple times, as the process runs such operations in parallel and may lead to Mongo timeouts.
 We also offer the same possibility for removing all records from "akka_persistence_metadata" capped collection (see configuration below)

+###### Heavy load
+In case running operations in parallel leads to Mongo overload (for example errors like `com.mongodb.MongoWaitQueueFullException: Too many threads are already waiting for a connection`) we provide the ability to really perform the migration in a "*one at a time*" manner.
+We then process one *persistence Id* after the other, and for each *persistence Id*, append (i.e. *INSERT*) one record after the other and, if successful, remove (i.e. *DELETE*) it just after it has been transferred.

+So, we first "gather" records by *persistence Id* but not by future suffixed collection.
+This process is much longer but Mongo should never been overwhelmed.

+Additionally, we offer the possibility to run operations in parallel, that is to process a predetermined amount of *persistence Ids* at the same time.
+Once all these *persistence Ids* are processed (we actually wait for the slowest) we handle the following ones.
+This allows to decrease migration duration a little bit and is actually a matter of tunning (as an example, migrating 33 millions records for about 500 *persistence Ids* that have never been snapshotted (yes, it was due to a bug) with a *parallelism* of 50, took approximately 7 hours on a PC with 4 CPUs and a RAM of 8 Mo...)

 ###### Recommended migration steps:
 * **backup your database** (use, for example, the `mongodump` command)